Birendra-Kumar-S/bacterial_genomics_nextflow/README.md

   - De novo genome assembly with SKESA

 - **READ statistics**
-  - Calculation of quality filtered or trimmed reads' statistics
+  - Calculation of quality filtered or trimmed reads' statistics using SeqKit